 Six things you need to know before making your final A-level choices

-Whether you’ve already decided your A-levels for next year or you're struggling to decide, here are six pieces of advice to help you make the right A-level choices.
+Whether you already know which A-levels you want to take or if you're struggling to decide, here are six pieces of advice to help you make the right choices.

-Already have some A-level subjects in mind?
-See where they'll take you with our A-level Explorer, including possible degree and career paths you could be embarking on.
+Already have some subjects in mind?
+See where they could take you with our A-level explorer, including possible degree and career paths.

 What A-levels should you take?

 1. Certain A-level subjects may help with university course options